coingaming/gremlex/README.md

 * `pool_size`: The number of connections to keep open in the pool (defaults to 10)
 * `secure`: Set to `true` to connect to a server with SSL enabled
 * `ping_delay`: Delay in milliseconds to send a pong frame to the server.
 If 0, then a pong frame won't be scheduled. (defaults to 0)
+* `opts`: A keyword list of options for customizing the webSocket connection, such as timeouts, SSL settings, or proxy configurations.
+This corresponds to the same option in [Mint.WebSocket options](https://hexdocs.pm/mint_web_socket/Mint.WebSocket.html#new/5-options)

 ## Contributing